jkup/jonkuperman.com/posts/my-first-nft/index.md

 ![Meerkat Millionaires](/img/meerkats.gif)

+Others have more artistic or fun benefits.
+I saw one where the 6 rarest NFT owners get their names in a book and another where you get to vote on a storyline for a game.
+Others still get some swag for rare NFTs.

 ## Picking an NFT

 There are **a lot** of NFTs launching.
 It's really tricky to find "good" ones.
 Some of the things to consider:

-How many total NFTs can be minted?
+- How many total NFTs can be minted?
-Are there any additional benefits for minting?
+- Are there any additional benefits for minting?
-How popular does the launch seem to be?
-(Twitter followers, Discord users) Is it a scam?
+- How popular does the launch seem to be?
+(Twitter followers, Discord users)
+- Is it a scam?
 (More on this below)
-How much does it cost to mint?
+- How much does it cost to mint?

 In the end, I decided on [the Meerkats](https://meerkatmillionaires.club/) because: